tudocomp/compact_sparse_hash/README.md

 ``

 # How it works
+The idea of a hash table is to maintain a set of (key,value)-pairs, or shortly kv-pairs.

-It applies the approach of Cleary [1], in which a bijective hash function is used for determining the initial position, i.e., where to try to store a (key,value)-pair.
+It applies the approach of Cleary [1], in which a _bijective_ hash function determines the _initial position_, i.e., the position at which to try to store a kv-pair at first place (in case of a collision a pair cannot stored there).
-The bijective hash functions allows us to store only a fragment of the key in the hash table.
+The bijective hash functions allows us to store only a fragment of the key, called the _quotient_, in the hash table.
-The complete key of a fragment can be restored by additionally knowing its initial address.
+The complete key of a kv-pair can be restored with the quotient and the additional knowledge of the initial address of the kv-pair.
-Unfortunately, due to collisions, it happens that the (fragment key,value)-pair is misplaced (i.e., it is not stored at its initial address).
+Unfortunately, due to collisions, it happens that the kv-pair is misplaced (i.e., it is not stored at its initial address).
-The initial address can be restored by additionally storing two bit vectors, and restricting the collision resolving to linear probing.
+The initial address can be restored by additionally maintaining two bit vectors, and restricting the collision resolving to linear probing.
+The bit vectors track the misplacements such that we can recalculate the initial address of a stored kv-pair.
+Each of the two additional bit vectors stores for each position in the hash table one bit.
-In summary, this technique saves space by not saving the full keys, but only a fragment of it plus two bit vectors of the length of the hash table.
+In summary, this technique saves space by not saving the full keys, but only their quotients.

 To further slim down the space footprint, we apply the trick of the sparse hash table:
 Instead of allocating a large hash table, we allocate a vector of pointers to buckets.
-Each bucket represents a section of length B of the hash table, such that we have n/B buckets if the hash table is of size n (we assure that n is divible by B such that all buckets have the same length B).
+Each bucket represents a section of length `B` of the hash table, such that we have `n/B` buckets if the hash table is of size `n`
+(we assure that `n` is divisible by `B` such that all buckets have the same length `B`).
-Although a bucket could store B elements, it only acquires space for the actually saved (fragment key,value)-pairs in it.
+Although a bucket stores up to `B` elements, it only acquires space for the actually saved kv-pairs in it.
-For that, it stores a bit vector of length B marking with a one all positions in its section of the hash table that are actually occupied by a
+For that, it stores a bit vector of length `B` marking with a one all positions in its section of the hash table that are actually occupied by a kv-pair.
-(fragment key,value)-pair.
-The (fragment key,value)-pair corresponding to the i-th one in the bit vector is the i-th element of the bucket.
+The kv-pair corresponding to the `i`-th one in the bit vector (i.e., the `i`-th one in the bit vector has rank `i`) is the `i`-th element stored in the bucket.
-Given that we want to access the j-th element in the section belonging to a bucket, we need to count how many one's up to the j-th position are stored in the bit vector in the bucket.
+Given that we want to access the `j`-th element in the section belonging to a bucket, we know that the `j`-the position is marked with a one in the bit vector, but not the rank of this one.
+To compute the rank of the one at the `j`-th position, we count how many one's up to the `j`-th position are stored in the bit vector in the bucket.
-This number is the entry number of the element in the bucket.
+Remember that the rank is the entry number of the element in the bucket we want to access.
-By keeping B small enough, we argue that the entire bucket can be stored in cache, allowing us to work with the bit vector with modern CPU instructions like popcount.
+By keeping `B` small enough, we argue that the entire bucket can be stored in cache, allowing us to work with the bit vector with modern CPU instructions like `popcount`.
-When inserting a new (key,value)-pair into the bucket, we update the bit vector, and move the stored elements adequately (like in a standard std::vector).
-However, this is not a performance bottleneck, since again, with a sufficiently small bucket since, this operation is computed efficiently on modern computer hardware.
+When inserting a new kv-pair into the bucket, we update the bit vector, and move the stored elements adequately (like in a standard std::vector).
+However, this is not a performance bottleneck, since again, with a sufficiently small bucket size, this operation is computed efficiently on modern computer hardware.
-Currently, we have set the bucket size B to 64.
+Currently, we have set the bucket size `B` to 64.

-In summary, we have the following constraints:
+# Constraints

 * keys have to be integers
-* linear probing
+* linear probing for collision handling
 * hash table size is always a power of two
 * hash function must be bijective
 * API is not STL-conform